TNPSC Group 1 Syllabus 2026 – Download PDF

 • Ethics and Integrity in Public Service

-• General Aptitude and Mental Ability at an advanced level
+• Advanced General Aptitude and Mental Ability

 Preparation Strategy